Robby Garner: Philosophy and collaborations

 A computational behaviorist after the term coined by Dr. Thomas Whalen in 1995, Garner's first attempts at simulating conversation involved collections of internet chat viewed as a sequence of stimuli and responses.
 Kevin Copple of Ellaz Systems has collaborated with Garner on several projects, including Copple's Ella, for which, Garner contributed voice recordings and music.
 Garner and Copple believe that intelligence may be built one facet at a time, rather than depending on some general purpose theory to emerge.

 Loebner Prize contest

 Competing in six Loebner Prize contests, he used the competition as a way to test his prototypes on the judges each year.
 After winning the contest twice in 1998 and 1999 with his program called Albert One, he began collaborating with other software developers in a variety of conversational systems.
 Garner created the Robitron Yahoo Group in 2002 as a forum and virtual watering hole for Loebner Prize contest participants and discussion of related topics.

 Current works

-After winning the contest twice, Garner and Nathan went on to create chat bots for the BBC's show Tomorrow's World, and Megalab for the world's largest Turing test.
+After winning the contest twice, Garner went on to create chat bots for the BBC's show Tomorrow's World, and Megalab for the world's largest Turing test.
 Viewers of the show rated one bot as 17% human.